orchidjs/tom-select/doc_src/pages/docs/selectize.js.md

 ---

 <div class="lead">
-Tom Select was forked from <a href="https://github.com/selectize/selectize.js">selectize.js</a> with the goal of modernizing the code base, decoupling from jQuery, and expanding functionality.
+Tom Select was forked from <a href="https://github.com/selectize/selectize.js">selectize.js</a> with four main objectives: modernizing the code base, decoupling from jQuery, expanding functionality, and addressing issue backlogs.
 </div>

+## Highlights as of v1.1.0

-## New
+### New
 - support for external control input
 - dropdownParent other than 'body'
 - no_backspace_delete plugin